 The Platteville Public Library is located at 65 South Elm Street.
 The library underwent a \$750,000 expansion and renovation in April of 2000, which brought the facility into ADA compliance.
-This is the only facility in Platteville and provides an outreach and homebound service to nursing homes, assisted living facilities and other home-bound people.
+This is the only facility in Platteville and provides an outreach and homebound service to nursing homes, assisted living facilities, and other home-bound people.

-Platteville Community Utilities and Facilities Timeframe Comments Water Supply 2003-2023 Existing well system is capable of pumping up to 2 million gallons/ day.
-Platteville water and sewer utility monitors drinking water and the quality is safe and meets or exceeds federal and state require- ments.
+Platteville Community Utilities and Facilities Timeframe Comments Water Supply 2003-2023 Existing well system is capable of pumping up to 2 million gallons/day.
+Platteville water and sewer utility monitors drinking water and the quality is safe and meets or exceeds federal and state requirements.
 Wastewater Disposal N/A City is in the process of completing a Sewer Service Area study to identify future capacity needs: Current capacity is 3230 BOD/day Solid Waste Beyond 2020 The City contracts with Faherry, Inc. for solid waste and recycling services.
 Faherry has the capability of handling twice the current volume of waste The waste is transported to a facility in Milan, 11, with a current cell capacity of 15-20 years.
 Additional cells are available that would extend the landfill life for another 60-100 years.
 Recycling Facility Beyond 2020 The City contracts with Faherry, Inc. for solid waste and recycling services.
-Faherry has the capability of handling twice the cur- rent volume of recycling materials.
+Faherry has the capability of handling twice the current volume of recycling materials.
 They are sorted and baled at Faherry's facility and shipped to end users.
 Law Enforcement Facilities NIA The Platteville Police Department administers dispatch and law enforcement functions.
 Current facilities and services meet existing city and town needs.
 The Department will need additional space in the future as it continues to expand.
-Fire Protection Facilities 2003-2008 The Platteville Fire Department serves both the City and Town of Platteville and other surrounding townships with fire protection and rescue services.
-Existing facilities meet current and forecasted needs.
-No new buildings or major equipment are anticipated for the next 5 years.
+Fire Protection Facilities 2013-2020 The Platteville Fire Department serves both the City and Town of Platteville and other surrounding townships with fire protection and rescue services.
+Fire protection facilities are in need of upgrades to accommodate larger, modern equipment.
 Rescue 2005 The Platteville Emergency Medical Service (EMS) serves the City and surrounding seven townships in Grant County.
 There are currently 25 EMTs on staff.
-Additionally, the EMS employs one part-time mainte- nance worker (24 hours a week) and one part- time custodian (20 hours every two weeks).
+Additionally, the EMS employs one part-time maintenance worker (24 hours a week) and one part-time custodian (20 hours every two weeks).
 The EMS owns two ambulances.
 In terms of anticipated needs, the EMS is looking for additional building space as the current building is small and in poor repair.
 The EMS also wants to purchase a transport ambulance.
 Currently, billing is contracted out of house at annual cost of \$25,000.
 The EMS would Schools 2020 The Platteville School District serves the City and Town of Platteville.
 Existing school facilities meet current and forecasted town and city needs.
 Parks and Recreational Facilities N/A There are fifteen parks located throughout the city.
 Storm water Management Existing facilities meet current and forecasted city and town needs.
 Telecommunication N/A Existing facilities adequately meet city and town needs.
 Health Care 2005 A new hospital facility is being planned on a 30 acre site on Eastside Road, near the future Htvy 151 Bypass.
 The property has been purchased and preliminary planning for the project began in of March 2003.
 It is anticipated that the new, expanded facility will be complete by 2005.
 Library N/A Existing facilities adequately meet city and town needs due to a recent \$750,000 expansion and renovation project.